Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

-\begin{theorem}[Mass gap] For $M\in \{\mR^N, \mS^{N-1}, G \}$, assuming that $\beta$ and $\kappa$ are small (which can be chosen uniformly w.r.t. $N$), then mass gap holds.
-Namely the correlation of two observables which may depend on both $Q$ and $\Phi$ decays exponentially in the separation distance. \end{theorem}
+Then there is a positive mass gap for any infinite volume limit of $\mu_\Lambda$.
+Namely the correlation of two observables which may depend on both $Q$ and $\Phi$ decays at least exponentially in their separation distance.